 - They often don’t have any help – it’s just them doing everything they can.

-A good percentage of their time is posting job descriptions and reviewing inbound applicants, almost all of which miss the mark. - If they have time to do selective outreach, it’s only to a small percentage of the universe of qualified candidates.
+- If they have time to do selective outreach, it’s only to a small percentage of the universe of qualified candidates.

 - Most of the best, qualified candidates are passive – they have a job and aren’t seeing your job postings.
 And most can’t be reached by your in-house recruiter to then even consider your opportunity.